 It's not too late to unlearn these damaging behaviors.
 Here a list of ten common habits that you might not realize are putting pressure on your kidneys.

 1. Overusing Painkillers

-Over the counter pain medicines, such as NSAIDs (nonsteroidal anti-inflammatory drugs), may alleviate your aches and pains, but they can harm the kidneys, especially if you already have kidney disease.
+Over the counter pain medicines, such as NSAIDs (nonsteroidal anti-inflammatory drugs) and Analgesics, may alleviate your aches and pains, but they can harm the kidneys, especially if you already have kidney disease.
 Reduce your regular use of NSAIDs and never go over the recommended dosage.

 Processed foods are significant sources of sodium and phosphorus.
 Many people who have kidney disease need to limit phosphorus in their diets.
 Some studies have shown that high phosphorus intake from processed foods in people without kidney disease may be harmful to their kidneys and bones.
 Try adopting the DASH diet to guide your healthy eating habits.